Skip to content

 pipeline = construct_from_functions("writer", [seed, refine])

-# The main output is the append-list of all iterations
+# The main output is the append-list of every iteration.

 final = result["refine"][-1]